This is my list of motorcycles with cruise control. It includes some surprisingly cheap and unusual motorcycles with cruise control, too!

 A corollary to the above is to consider motorcycles — and sometimes entire brands — that surprisingly don’t offer cruise control.

-Similarly, no motorcycle in the Ducati line-up has cruise control other than the Multistrada and XDiavel.
+For example, no motorcycle in the Ducati line-up has cruise control other than the Multistrada and XDiavel.
 This is a bit surprising to me given that it’s a premium brand, and that Ducati has had ride-by-wire for years.
 If BMW can do it, then Ducati definitely can.

 Finally, I find it surprising when premium sport tourers that already have fly-by-wire don’t offer cruise.
 For example, the Kawasaki Concours GTR1400 — to say nothing of its sportier sibling the ZX-14R, and the Honda ST1300.
 Since the early 2010s these motorcycles have had traction control and power modes managed via ride-by-wire throttle — but no cruise.